 Since 1998, Bridget has proven to be a tireless advocate for her clients, whether in the courtroom or when negotiating with insurance companies.
 A seasoned litigator and consummate professional, she has devoted her career to fighting for the rights of those injured by the negligence or recklessness of others.

-Her vast experience in representing clients in both state and federal courts in cases involving car accidents, tractor trailer accidents, drunk driving, premises liability, dog bites, wrongful death and other cases involving catastrophic injuries, has equipped Bridget with an extensive arsenal that she brings to bear on behalf of her clients.
+Her vast experience in representing clients in both state and federal courts in cases involving car accidents, tractor trailer accidents, drunk driving, premises liability, dog bites, wrongful death and other cases involving catastrophic injuries, has equipped Bridget with the skills and confidence that she brings to bear on behalf of her clients.
 Bridget serves as the managing attorney for the Petersburg Office location.

-In 1999, Bridget was elected to membership in the American Board of Trial Advocates evidencing her high personal character, honorable reputation and proficiency as a trial lawyer having tried to verdict as lead counsel more than 25 civil jury trials.
-She has gained a reputation as a smart, resourceful and pragmatic trial attorney, respected by her peers and clients.
+In 1999, Bridget was elected to membership in the American Board of Trial Advocates evidencing her high personal character, honorable reputation, and proficiency as a trial lawyer having tried to verdict as lead counsel more than 25 civil jury trials.
+She has earned a reputation as a smart, resourceful, and pragmatic trial attorney respected by her peers and clients.

 A lifetime Virginian, Bridget grew up in South Boston and graduated from Halifax County High School.
 She attended Mary Washington College, receiving her BA in Sociology.
 After attending law school at the TC Williams School of Law at the University of Richmond, Bridget began her legal career at a Richmond personal injury law firm.

 Bridget enjoys spending time with her husband and two children, as well as running and playing tennis.